xwzliang/VideoRAG/README.md

     cheap_model_func_raw = ollama_mini_complete,
     cheap_model_name = "olmo2",
     cheap_model_max_token_size = 32768,
-    cheap_model_max_async = 1)
+    cheap_model_max_async = 1
+)
 ```
 And specify the config when creating your VideoRag instance

 ### Jupyter Notebook

-To  test the solution on a single video, just load the notebook in the notebook folder and
+To  test the solution on a single video, just load the notebook in the [notebook folder](VideoRAG/nodebooks) and
 update the paramters to fit your situation.

-YouTube video for example can be downloaded as
+YouTube video for example can be downloaded as follows:

 ```
 yt-dlp -o "%(id)s.%(ext)s" -S "res:720" https://www.youtube.com/live/DPa2iRgzadM?si=8cf8WbYtqiglrwtN  -P .